3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 (ALSO CALLED “JUVENILE CELLULITIS” OR

 Despite the extreme inflammation and secondary infections the heart of treatment for this condition is immune-suppression.
-High doses of corticosteroids such as prednisone are needed as this condition appears to be an immune-mediated disease.
+High doses of corticosteroids such as prednisone are needed as this condition is an immune-mediated disease and no specific underlying cause has been identified.
 In other words, the immune system of the puppy is acting excessively and inappropriately and it must be subdued.
 Antibiotics may be needed for the secondary infections but antibiotics alone will not treat this condition.
 Once suppression of the overly active immune system occurs, improvement is usually rapid.

 The condition generally resolves in 10-14 days and does not recur.